Rowley, Mass. First Congregational Church

 This volume continues the previous records, and also includes an ecclesiastical council convened to resolve a dispute between the pastor at the time and a parishioner.

-As the title implies, these records are financial in nature, including salaries for ministers and other church officers, pew rents, taxes, and other incomes and expenses relating to the running of the church.
+These records were kept by the church treasurers and include salaries for ministers and other church officers, pew rents, taxes, and other incomes and expenses relating to the running of the church.

-This volume is actually two books in one, each starting at opposite covers and using the righthand pages in its respective orientation.
+This bound book contains two volumes, each starting at opposite covers and using the righthand pages in its respective orientation.

 The "extract" portion contains Rev. Jedidiah Jewett's transcribed excerpts from philosophical and historical texts and local newspapers.
 The "marriage book" records marriages performed in the church, most involving at least one member of Rowley First.